 - Low on iron?
 Add some beef, spinach, or beans.

 - Maybe your baby is a little constipated.
-Making a puree with anything that starts with a “P”—pears, prunes, peas, peaches—will soon get your little one back on track.
+Making a puree with anything that starts with a “P” — pears, prunes, peas, peaches — will soon get your little one back on their adorable feet.

 #4 QUALITY CONTROL